Struck-By Accidents

 Despite their frequency and severity, accidents such as these are often hard to distinguish from caught-in/between accidents.
 Caught-in/between accidents can resemble struck-by accidents because those involved in caught-in/between accidents are often struck by an object.

-The primary distinction between these two types of accidents is what aspect of the accident caused the injury: impact or constriction.
+The primary distinction between these two types of accidents is what aspect of the accident caused the injury: impact or construction.
 In a struck-by accident, injury is caused by the impact of an object alone.

 TABLE OF CONTENTS